-Slow-Cooker Mojo Carnitas are an easy "set-it-and-forget-it" weeknight meal, but flashy enough for a weekend dinner party.
-I love to serve the carnitas buffet style, with a DIY taco bar featuring warm tortillas, salsa, garnishes, and condiments.
+Slow-Cooker Mojo Carnitas are an easy "set-it-and-forget-it" weeknight meal.
+But they're flashy enough for a weekend dinner party!

 After a long, hard winter and a final, mid-April slap-in-the-face snow dump, Wisconsin has finally decided that it can be Spring now.

 May is suddenly just around the corner, and with it, Cinco de Mayo.

 I enjoy posting Mexican cuisine-inspired recipes at this time of year to celebrate the occasion.

 Cinco de Mayo celebrates General Zaragosa's inspirational victory at the Battle of Puebla.
 (Mexico's Independence Day is September 16th.)

 The holiday has grown into a celebration of Mexican culture and heritage, marked by events showcasing Mexican art, music, dance, and, of course, food.